Organizing in the Covid Crisis

-Join us for the second meeting in a series of online conversations on how we can organize and build power during the COVID-19 pandemic and
+Join Aug.
+29 us for the next meeting a series of online conversations on how we can organize and build power during the COVID-19 pandemic

 The COVID-19 pandemic has dramatically exposed a system that promotes profits over people.
 We need to build a movement that demands transformative changes that empowers